-The Zones include areas near the Vet Building, Diesel Building, Woolworth Building, Weaver Building and the Professional Center.
+The Zones in the main campus include areas near the Vet Building, Diesel Building, Woolworth Building, Weaver Building and the Professional Center.
 Please keep in mind that there is NOT a Designated Tobacco Zone outside each building on campus.
 In particular, there is NOT a Designated Tobacco Zone outside of the Moffat Student Center.